Pearson-Higher-Ed/elements/misc/icomoon/readme.md

+Go to the IcoMoon app (https://icomoon.io/app).

-You can import *selection.json* back to the IcoMoon app using the *Import Icons* button (or via Main Menu → Manage Projects) to retrieve your icon selection.
+You can import *selection.json* back to the IcoMoon app using the *Import Icons* input (or via Main Menu → Manage Projects) to retrieve your icon selection.
+It'll be called "icomoon" even though we're using Font-Awesome.
+If only IcoMoon icons are shown on the page, scroll down to the link "Add Icons from Library" and choose Font-Awesome ("Add" button).

+To select from Font-Awesome, make sure the "select" button at the top of the page is selected (it looks like a mouse arrow in a box, has an invisible name of "select") and click on icons you'd like to add.
+Selected icons get an orange border and white background.
+Then go back to your "icomoon" group and click the stripey bar (button with the invisible name of "Menu") to show a submenu.
+With only your new icons selected, choose "Copy selection to set", then make sure all the icons in your "icomoon" group are selected.
+The sticky menu at the bottom of the screen has a link "Generate Font" which will give you both new font files and a new selection.json.